code-name-code/tapioca/README.md

         // How request handlers are created
         // e.g. CDI - setRequestHandlerFactory(requestHandlerClass -> CDI.current().select(requestHandlerClass).get());
-        // Instead CDI you could also use Guice, HK2 etc. setRequestHandlerFactory(requestHandlerClass -> {
+        // Instead CDI you could also use Guice, HK2 etc.
+        // If no request handler factory is set, a default one is used (see Defaults.DEFAULT_REQUEST_HANDLER_FACTORY) setRequestHandlerFactory(requestHandlerClass -> {
             try {
                 // Classic way of creating class instances on the fly